KySoza/KySoza.github.io/docs/teaching.md

 ---

 This is an example of my teaching portfolio.
 This lab focused on teaching biodiversity using ants.
-Here is the lab for udnergraduates:
+Here is the lab for undergraduates:
 <object data="../pdfs/Bio2260-AntBiodiversitylab-2024-04-16.pdf" width="500" height="500" type='application/pdf'></object>